Skip to content

 Section titled “7.
 Latest Research and Future Perspectives”

-Section titled “Systematic Review on Timing of Primary Repair”
+Section titled “Systematic review on timing of primary repair”

-Prognostic Prediction Using Ocular Trauma Score (OTS)
+Prognosis prediction using the Ocular Trauma Score (OTS)

-Section titled “Penetrating Ocular Trauma from Blast Injuries”
+Section titled “Penetrating ocular trauma from blast injuries”

-1. McMaster D, et al. Early versus Delayed Timing of Primary Repair after Open-Globe Injury: A Systematic Review and Meta-Analysis.
+1. McMaster D, Bapty J, Bush L, Serra G, Kempapidis T, McClellan SF, et al. Early versus Delayed Timing of Primary Repair after Open-Globe Injury: A Systematic Review and Meta-analysis.
 Ophthalmology.
-2025;132:431-441.
+2025;132(4):431-441. doi:10.1016/j.ophtha.2024.08.030.
+PMID:39218161.

 3. Germerott T, Mann N, Axmann S. Penetrating eye injury by dart.
 Int J Legal Med.
 2021;135(2):573-576.
 PMID: 33336294.